JayBauer/Email-Builder/README.md

 # Emails don't have to suck now
-What up my glipglops, I told you I'd put this on a repo and then forgot all weekend.
-But now it's here, no more shit-tier email development for you.
+What up my glipglops, no more shit-tier email development for you.

 ## How to use
 - Clone this repo with `git clone`